Chivalric romance

-Originally, romance literature was written in Old French, Anglo-Norman, Occitan, and Provençal, and later in Portuguese, Spanish, English, Italian (Sicilian poetry), and German.
+Originally, romance literature was written in Old French (including Anglo-Norman), Old Occitan, and Early Franco-Provençal, and later in Old Portuguese, Old Spanish, Middle English, Old Italian (Sicilian poetry), and Middle High German.
 During the early 13th century, romances were increasingly written as prose.
 In later romances, particularly those of French origin, there is a marked tendency to emphasize themes of courtly love, such as faithfulness in adversity.

 Form

 Unlike the later form of the novel and like the chansons de geste, the genre of romance dealt with traditional themes.
 These were distinguished from earlier epics by heavy use of marvelous events, the elements of love, and the frequent use of a web of interwoven stories, rather than a simple plot unfolding about a main character.
 The earliest forms were invariably in verse, but the 15th century saw many in prose, often retelling the old, rhymed versions.

 The romantic form pursued the wish-fulfillment dream where the heroes and heroines were considered representations of the ideals of the age while the villains embodied the threat to their ascendancy.
 There is also a persistent archetype, which involved a hero's quest.
 This quest or journey served as the structure that held the narrative together.
 With regards to the structure, scholars recognize the similarity of the romance to folk tales.
 Vladimir Propp identified a basic form for this genre and it involved an order that began with initial situation, then followed by departure, complication, first move, second move, and resolution.
 This structure is also applicable to romance narratives.